pias97/K-means-clustering/K_Means_Clustering/Instruction.md

-Dataset distribution and the pseudocode are here in these folders.
+Dataset description (centers and distribution) and the pseudocode are here in these folders.